israelsaraiva/slang-challenge/README.md

 - I couldn't until now get/set component state using Enzyme with React Hooks
 - Jquery on keydown/keyup/keypress event, firing too many times.
 Inserted an input, so the event is fired once.
   For other cases I used "e.stopImmediatePropagation();"
-- I couldn't find a way to "await" mouting components for testing, when those have an async method benn called inside.
+- I couldn't find a way to "await" mouting components for testing, when those have an async method been called inside. <br/>
   Possible solution: Remove async methods to an Redux action, and pass it as a props.
-After implement this async method using axios mocking
+After implement this async method using axios mocking <br/>
+  Following [this](https://medium.com/@acesmndr/testing-react-functional-components-with-hooks-using-enzyme-f732124d320a) tutorial in order to make it work

 ## Comments or suggestions?